Skip to content

 How old do you need to be to sign with a modeling agency?

-Many agencies sign models as young as 14-16, though work for minors is subject to specific labor laws and restrictions.
+Many agencies sign models as young as 14–16, though work for minors is subject to specific labor laws.
 Most agencies prefer models who are at least 18 for the broadest range of opportunities.
-There’s no upper age limit — the industry is increasingly embracing models of all ages.
+There is no upper age limit — the industry is increasingly embracing models of all ages.

 Do I need professional photos to submit to a modeling agency?

 No. In fact, many agencies prefer simple, unedited photos.
-Agencies want to see what you actually look like — clear skin, natural hair, minimal makeup.
-Professional photos can actually work against you if they obscure your natural features.
+They want to see what you actually look like — clear skin, natural hair, minimal makeup.
+Professional photos can work against you if they obscure your natural features.

 How long does it take to start getting bookings after signing with an agency?

 It varies widely.
 Some models get their first booking within weeks; others wait months.
-Your agency will typically start by getting you test shoots to build your portfolio, then begin submitting you for jobs.
-Patience is important — building a modeling career rarely happens overnight.
+Your agency will typically begin with test shoots to build your portfolio, then start submitting you for jobs.
+Patience is essential — building a modeling career rarely happens overnight.

 Can I sign with multiple modeling agencies?

 It depends on your contract.
-Some agencies require exclusivity, while others allow non-exclusive arrangements.
-It’s common to have different agencies in different markets (one in New York, one in LA, one in London, for example).
+Non-exclusive arrangements allow you to sign with different agencies in different markets.
 Always read your contract carefully to understand exclusivity terms.

 What should I do if I think a modeling agency is a scam?

 Trust your instincts.
-If something feels off, do more research.
+Do more research.
 Check for reviews from other models, verify the agency’s credentials, and never pay upfront fees.
 If you’ve been scammed, report it to the FTC and local consumer protection agencies.

 Looking for Creator-Focused Representation?